mahek320/Milestone-1/Terraform.md

 ## TERRAFORM

-**Terraform is a popular infrastructure-as-code tool that allows you to automate the provisioning and management of infrastructure resources.**
+**Terraform** is a popular Infrastructure-as-Code (IaC) tool that allows you to automate the provisioning and management of infrastructure resources.

-**Infrastructure as Code (IaC) is a method of managing and provisioning IT infrastructure using code, rather than manual configuration.**
+**Infrastructure as Code (IaC)**: Managing IT infrastructure using code instead of manual configuration.

-**It uses configuration files written in the HashiCorp Configuration Language (HCL) to define the desired state of your infrastructure**
+**HashiCorp Configuration Language (HCL)**: Used in Terraform configuration files to define infrastructure.

 **Terraform commands**